Coronavirus Disease 2019 (Covid-19)

 The Cuba Library has more than 2,800 visitors each month.
 More than 1,900 items cross our desk on a monthly basis.
 That translates into a lot of personal interactions by many, many people, every day we are open.

-All of these interactions put the public, and our staff, in close contact all day long.
-As such, the Cuba Library administration is keeping a close eye on recent developments regarding Coronavirus.
-We are exploring what we as an organization need to do so we can continue serving the public while keeping everyone healthy and safe.
+We continue to explore what we as an organization need to do so we can continue serving the public while keeping everyone healthy and safe.
 We will follow the guidance of our local and county leaders.

 Below are some guidelines for staff and patrons, as well as some resources for further information.